Andre W. Brewster: Later career

 General of the Armies John J. Pershing and members of his staff standing outside the State, War, and Navy Building in Washington, D.C., September 23, 1919.
 Stood to Pershing's left is Major General Andre W. Brewster.

 From 1921 to 1922, Brewster commanded the Second Coast Artillery District, headquartered at Fort Totten, New York.
 (Note: The biography for Brewster in Pershing's My Life Before the World War indicates that Brewster commanded the 5th Division, but this is not confirmed by any other sources.)
-Brewster's final command was the First Corps Area in Boston, Massachusetts, where he succeeded Clarence Ransom Edwards.
+Brewster's final command was the First Corps Area in Boston, Massachusetts, where he succeeded Brigadier General Mark L. Hersey.
 He retired in 1925 with the rank of major general.

 Death and burial

 Brewster died in Boston on March 27, 1942.
 He was buried at Arlington National Cemetery.

 Family

 In 1885, Brewster married Elizabeth Griffin (1862–1948).
 They were the parents of a daughter, Mary Walker Brewster (1887–1979), the wife of James Donald Cassels.